cid-harvard/vis-toolkit/README.md

 * Internal state
  * How is this kept by the application?

-## Howto create a new app
+## Howto create a new chart

 * What is the interface?
+Options are:
+ * Object inheritance
+ * Create a list of pre-defined visualization
+ * Implement a specific interface (à la d3plus)
 * What should be reused or not?
-* What is inherited from the main interface?
 * How to define the transitions to other apps?

 ## Roadmap